grfiv/healthcare_twitter_analysis/README.md

 The 897 files for this project are located on Google Drive.
 Install the app and you will have direct access to them.
 [Google Drive files on the web](https://drive.google.com/folderview?id=0B2io9_E3COquYWdlWjdzU3ozbzg&usp=sharing)

-However, these files have very little of the Twitter data besides the ['text'] field (which is called "content").
+However, these files have none of the Twitter data besides the ['text'] field (which is called "content").

-The program **create_bulkfile.py** in the *files* folder of [the GitHub repo](https://github.com/grfiv/healthcare_twitter_analysis) reads in a text file containing a list of fully-qualified file names and produces an output file with the additional Twitter data fields included.
+The program `create_bulkfile.py` in the *code* folder of [the GitHub repo](https://github.com/grfiv/healthcare_twitter_analysis) reads in a text file containing a list of fully-qualified file names and produces an output file with the additional Twitter data fields included.

 A list of the column names of the output file is in the *files* folder: `list_of_variable_names_in_the_processed_file.txt`

-I have used this program to create files of subsets of the data ... all the files referencing Endocrine, for example to do research specifically on that disease category.
+I have used this program to create files of subsets of the data ... all the files referencing Endocrine, for example, to do research specifically on that disease category.

 Requirements:
 1. A file named `AFINN-111.txt` must be in the same folder as the program.
 It contains a list of n-grams with their sentiment scores.
 If you don't like what's there, you can add your own as long as you retain the tab-delimited format.